Skip to main content

 PHYS 161.
 Introductory College Physics I. 4 Credits.

 An introduction to the principles and concepts of physics with the application of minimal mathematics, sufficient to show the logical progression from one topic to the next.
 General physics for those who do not plan to take an advanced course in science.
-Topics: Newtonian mechanics and gravitation, work and energy, solids and fluids, vibrations and waves, electricity and magnetism, light and optics.
+Topics: Newtonian mechanics and gravitation, work and energy, solids and fluids.
 The laboratory is a component of this course.
 No mathematical prerequisite is required, but knowledge of elementary algebra is recommended.
 F.

 Leader in Physical Therapy